Hand Rejuvenation

 We take great care of our faces with countless skincare products and cosmetic procedures like Botox and dermal fillers while neglecting one of the first places to show signs of aging: our hands.
 Our hands are a tell-tale sign of age since they deal with sun exposure, constant washing, and frequent use for all sorts of activities.
-As we age, there are often wrinkles and sunspots on our hands in addition to a loss of volume, a loss of elasticity, and increased visibility of veins.
-While most patients understand the importance of facial rejuvenation, with liquid facelifts on the rise, the hands also need special attention.
-Dr. Michele Green, in New York City, is a board-certified dermatologist who can formulate a special hand rejuvenation protocol for you in her private dermatology office to get your hands looking and feeling younger than before.
+As we age, there are often wrinkles, sunspots, a loss of volume, a loss of elasticity, and increased visibility of veins on our hands.
+While most patients understand the importance of facial rejuvenation, with liquid rfacelifts on the rise, the hands also need special attention.
+In New York City, Dr. Michele Green is a board-certified dermatologist who can formulate a particular hand rejuvenation protocol for you in her private dermatology office to get your hands looking and feeling younger than before.

-The hands are particularly prone to environmental factors and sun exposure because people tend to focus on protecting their face and neck.
-For instance, many individuals forget to apply sunscreen on their hands or even if they do, they forget to reapply it when they wash their hands.
-As a result, sun spots and dark spots are prominent on our hands in addition to all the other age-related issues that impact our skin.
-As we age, we lost collagen and elastin in our skin, which causes an increase in fine lines and wrinkles.
+The hands are particularly prone to environmental factors and sun exposure because people focus on protecting their face and neck.
+For instance, many individuals forget to apply sunscreen on their hands, or even if they do, they fail to reapply it when they wash their hands.
+As a result, sun spots and dark spots are prominent on our hands, in addition to all the other age-related issues that impact our skin.
+As we age, we lose collagen and elastin in our skin, which causes an increase in fine lines and wrinkles.
 Hand rejuvenation treatments such as the Fraxel laser, VBeam laser, Thermage, and dermal fillers, among others, can restore lost collagen, tighten skin, and renew both skin tone and skin texture.

 What is hand rejuvenation?

 During the natural aging process, there is a loss of collagen and elastin in the hands, which makes your tendons and veins more visible.
-The hands also receive as much sun exposure as the face but are often neglected when it comes to sun protection.
+The hands also receive as much sun exposure as the face but are often neglected regarding sun protection.
 This sun damage speeds up the aging process and makes your hands look even older.
-The visible signs of aging on the hands appear as age spots, prominent veins and tendons, fine lines and wrinkles, and skin laxity.
-Thankfully, there is a range of non-invasive treatment options that can rejuvenate them without significant downtime.
-Hand rejuvenation treatments aim to revitalize the hands and restore a youthful appearance, improving skin laxity, elasticity, firmness of the skin, and plumpness.
-There are several different techniques used by Dr. Green to improve the appearance of aging or sun-damaged hands, from laser treatments to dermal fillers and resurfacing, among other modalities.
+Hand aging takes on the appearance of age spots, prominent veins and tendons, fine lines and wrinkles, and skin laxity.
+Thankfully, a range of non-invasive treatment options can rejuvenate them without significant downtime.
+Hand rejuvenation treatments aim to revitalize the hands and restore a youthful appearance, improving skin laxity, elasticity, firmness, and plumpness.
+Dr. Green uses several techniques to improve the appearance of aging or sun-damaged hands, from laser treatments to dermal fillers and resurfacing, among other modalities.

 Some of the most common hand rejuvenation treatments include Fraxel laser, VBeam laser, AlexTrivantage laser, Intense Pulsed Light (IPL), dermal fillers, and Thermage, among other options.
 The Fraxel laser, Intense Pulsed Light laser, and AlexTrivantage can remove sun damage, sun spots, and other forms of hyperpigmentation to even out skin tone.
-The VBeam laser is a pulsed dye laser (PDL) that works via selective thermolysis to target red pigment (blood and blood vessels) and can be used to remove spider veins as well as reduce any redness in the skin.
+The VBeam laser is a pulsed dye laser (PDL) that works via selective thermolysis to target red pigment (blood and blood vessels) and can be used to remove spider veins and reduce any redness in the skin.
 The Thermage laser delivers radiofrequency (RF) heat deep into the dermis to stimulate new collagen and elastin for skin tightening and reducing skin laxity.
 Dermal filler injections with Juvederm and Restylane, both hyaluronic acid fillers, can restore lost volume and plumpness while stimulating collagen.
-Topical creams like hydroquinone can also be used to improve discoloration and is often used in combination with other treatments for optimal results.
-Dr. Green’s combination approach provides the best results for hand rejuvenation, restoring youthful volume and improving both skin tone and texture.
+Topical creams like hydroquinone can also improve discoloration and are often combined with other treatments for optimal results.
+Dr. Green’s combination approach provides the best results for hand rejuvenation, restoring youthful volume, and improving skin tone and texture.

 When it comes to aging, loss of volume is one of the most common concerns.
 Volume loss is reflected in both our hands as well as in our faces.
-With age, the skin loses fatty tissue, collagen, and elastin and causing the appearance of more prominent veins and tendons on the back of the hands.
-Thankfully, there are non-invasive treatment options that do not require plastic surgery with significant downtime, recovery, and side effects.
-One of the most popular hand rejuvenation treatment options that patients often seek is hand fillers.
+With age, the skin loses fatty tissue, collagen, and elastin, causing the appearance of more prominent veins and tendons on the back of the hands.
+Thankfully, non-invasive treatment options do not require plastic surgery with significant downtime, recovery, and side effects.
+Hand fillers are among the most popular hand rejuvenation treatment options that patients often seek.

 Dermal fillers can be injected into the back of the hands for complete rejuvenation, volume restoration, and plumping effect.
-Currently, Restylane Lyft (hyaluronic acid) and Radiesse (calcium hydroxylapatite) are the only two dermal fillers that are FDA-approved for hand rejuvenation and augmentation.
+Restylane Lyft (hyaluronic acid) and Radiesse (calcium hydroxylapatite) are the only two dermal fillers that are FDA-approved for hand rejuvenation and augmentation.
 However, other hyaluronic acid fillers like Restylane-L and Juvederm are commonly used off-label by dermatologists and plastic surgeons for hand rejuvenation.
-Hyaluronic acid fillers not only produce an immediate plumping effect and hydration, but they also stimulate collagen synthesis for firmer, youthful-looking skin.
+Hyaluronic acid fillers produce an immediate plumping effect and hydration, stimulating collagen synthesis for firmer, youthful-looking skin.
 Sculptra is another popular liquid dermal filler that contains the active ingredient poly-L-lactic acid (PLLA).
 Sculptra gradually restores natural-looking volume by stimulating fibroblasts that contribute to collagen synthesis.
-Hand fillers are a great treatment option to reduce the appearance of veins and tendons on the back of the hands without significant downtime.
+Hand fillers are an excellent treatment option to reduce the appearance of veins and tendons on the back of the hands without significant downtime.

 Who is a good candidate for hand rejuvenation treatment?

 The best candidates for hand rejuvenation are patients aged 21 or older who are unhappy with the appearance of their hands and want to restore tone, texture, and volume to the skin.
-Additionally, patients who suffer from a great deal of sun damage and have sunspots, hyperpigmentation, and age spots, on their hands or have any signs of crepiness, bony prominence, or protruding veins, are good candidates for hand rejuvenation treatments.
-It is best to talk to a board-certified dermatologist before engaging in any hand rejuvenation treatments to determine the safest and most effective treatment options.
+Additionally, patients who suffer from a great deal of sun damage and have sunspots, hyperpigmentation, and age spots on their hands or have any signs of crepiness, bony prominence, or protruding veins are good candidates for hand rejuvenation treatments.
+To determine the safest and most effective treatment options, it is best to talk to a board-certified dermatologist before engaging in hand rejuvenation treatments.

-There is a myriad of ways to rejuvenate the hands, which do not rely on plastic surgery.
+There are many ways to rejuvenate the hands that do not rely on plastic surgery.
 The following list is some of the possible hand rejuvenation treatments available.
-The best treatment option for you is dependent on what your concerns are, whether it be skin laxity or hyperpigmentation.
-It will also take into consideration your skin tone since certain treatments can cause adverse side effects like post-inflammatory hyperpigmentation.
+The best treatment option for you depends on your concerns, whether skin laxity or hyperpigmentation.
+After an open dialogue with expert dermatologist Dr. Michele Green, she will decide the best treatment option for your needs.
+Dr. Green will also consider your skin tone since specific treatments can cause adverse side effects like post-inflammatory hyperpigmentation.

-- Fraxel laser – The Fraxel laser is a skin resurfacing laser that uses fractional laser technology to create microscopic treatment zones on the skin.
-The laser helps stimulate new collagen while removing the top layer of the skin to reveal new, healthy skin that is more even in tone and texture.
-This laser is great for removing sun spots, sun damage, and unwanted pigment while improving skin texture.
+• Fraxel laser – The Fraxel laser is a skin resurfacing laser that uses fractional laser technology to create microscopic treatment zones on the skin.
+The laser helps stimulate new collagen while removing the top layer of the skin to reveal fresh, healthy skin that is more even in tone and texture.
+This laser is excellent for removing sun spots, sun damage, and unwanted pigment while improving skin texture.

-- IPL (Intense Pulsed Light) – IPL is a photo rejuvenation therapy that uses different wavelengths of light to specifically target skin concerns on the hands and undo visible damage caused by the sun, pollution, and environmental stresses.
-It can be used to treat dark spots, sun damage, skin laxity, and aging skin.
+• IPL (Intense Pulsed Light) – IPL is a photo rejuvenation therapy that uses different wavelengths of light to specifically target skin concerns on the hands and undo visible damage caused by the sun, pollution, and environmental stresses.
+It can treat dark spots, sun damage, skin laxity, and aging skin.

-- Thermage – Thermage® FLX is the gold standard for non-invasive skin tightening.
-It uses radiofrequency (RF) energy to heat up the deeper dermal layer of the skin, which stimulates collagen regeneration and reduces skin laxity.
+• Thermage – Thermage® FLX is the gold standard for non-invasive skin tightening.
+It uses radiofrequency (RF) energy to heat the deeper dermal layer of the skin, stimulating collagen regeneration and reducing skin laxity.
 This results in tighter, firmer skin with less visible wrinkles and looks and feels younger.
 With just one treatment and zero downtime, Thermage can improve skin texture and skin laxity on the back of the hands.

-- VBeam Laser – VBeam® Laser is a pulsed dye laser treatment that has been used for over 20 years to remove spider veins and redness from the skin.
+• VBeam Laser – VBeam® Laser is a pulsed dye laser treatment used for over 20 years to remove spider veins and redness from the skin.
 It uses a 595nm wavelength that safely and effectively removes only the red pigment within the skin while leaving the rest of your skin intact.

-- Chemical Peels – Chemical peels use chemical solutions to exfoliate the top layer of the skin, thus removing dead skin cells, unclogging pores, and stimulating new collagen.
+• Chemical Peels – Chemical peels use chemical solutions to exfoliate the top layer of the skin, thus removing dead skin cells, unclogging pores, and stimulating new collagen.
 By revealing healthy, new skin cells, chemical peels help to improve discoloration, pigmentation, and fine lines.
-The result of chemical peels are a healthier, brighter complexion that is more even in skin tone and texture.
+The result of chemical peels is a healthier, brighter complexion that is more even in skin tone and texture.

-- Skincare ingredients such as retinoids, Retin-A, alpha-hydroxy acids (AHAs), and skin-lightening creams can help improve overall skin condition and can provide optimal results when combined with cosmetic procedures to remove sun damage and any sunspots.
+• Skincare ingredients such as retinoids, Retin-A, alpha-hydroxy acids (AHAs), and skin-lightening creams can help improve overall skin condition.
+They can provide optimal results when combined with cosmetic procedures to remove sun damage and sunspots.

-Retinol is the gold-standard anti-aging ingredient that is backed by decades of research and anecdotal evidence.
+Retinol is the gold-standard anti-aging ingredient backed by decades of research and anecdotal evidence.
 It stimulates collagen, diminishes pigmentation, and accelerates skin cell turnover.
-AHAs are types of chemical exfoliants that weaken the bond between skin cells to gently slough off the top layer of dead skin cells.
+AHAs are chemical exfoliants that gently weaken the bond between skin cells to slough off the top layer of dead skin cells.
 Hydroquinone, a popular skin-lightening ingredient, can also be used on the hands to improve the appearance of sun spots, age spots, and other hyperpigmentation.

 What is the best treatment for hand rejuvenation?

-The “best” treatment for hand rejuvenation treatment depends on the specific skin concerns you are looking to address, as well as your skin type.
-There is no one “best” technique that works for all patients.
-Depending on what your needs are, you may benefit more from certain treatments over others, though in general, most patients prefer non-invasive treatment options as opposed to surgical procedures.
-If you are struggling with loose skin on the hands, the Thermage FLX skin tightening treatment may be right for you.
-If you are dealing with sunspots and discoloration, skin resurfacing lasers like the Fraxel laser or the AlexTrivantage laser may be the most useful treatment option.
-If prominent veins are a concern, a combination of dermal fillers and sclerotherapy may be the appropriate choice.
-When you work with Dr. Green, she will carefully consider your medical history, current skin condition, and individual aesthetic goals to create a custom treatment plan that will best meet your needs.
+The “best” treatment for hand rejuvenation depends on the specific skin concerns you want to address and your skin type.
+No one “best” technique works for all patients.
+Depending on your needs, you may benefit more from specific treatments than others, though most patients prefer non-invasive treatment options instead of surgical procedures.
+If you struggle with loose skin on the hands, the Thermage FLX skin tightening treatment may suit you.
+If you are dealing with sunspots and discoloration, skin resurfacing lasers like the Fraxel or the AlexTrivantage laser may be the most helpful treatment option.
+If prominent veins are a concern, a combination of dermal fillers and sclerotherapy may be appropriate.
+When you work with Dr. Green, she carefully considers your medical history, current skin condition, and individual aesthetic goals to create a custom treatment plan that best meets your needs.

 59 Year Old Male, AlexTrivantage for sun spots, 2 month post treatment, 2 treatments